Zero paid placements. No brand can pay to rank higher on Simscanner.

 Compact overview.
 See the full comparison below for coverage, speed, FUP, hotspot, and the local network each brand connects to.

 Compact snippet view of travel eSIM brands ranked for Thailand on overall score, coverage, speed, and unlimited availability.
-All values are in preview until data is verified.
+Sourced values are labelled with their source; modelled estimates are labelled as modelled.

 Brand Overall Coverage Speed Unlimited

-Last reviewed: 01 Jun 2026 (preview).
+Last reviewed: 15 Jun 2026.
 See full ranking below for coverage, speed, FUP, hotspot, local networks, and review signals.

 Full comparison , all signals